 Organizational change seems to be top of mind for most leaders.
 Makes sense, since no matter what we do, we are always in the middle of change.
-It is the one true constant in our world, and in organizations the nature of change is no different.
+It is the one true constant in our world.
+In organizations, the nature of change is no different.
 If we know change is continuous and ubiquitous, why do we have so much trouble with it in organizations?

 For one, organizations are a human design form.
-In case you haven't noticed, we humans have issues with the design of many things, from government and organizations to strategy and even the path of our own lives.
-One reason is our resistance to change.
-Another is our mistaken belief that the universe needs our help to organize things.
+We humans have issues with the design of many things, from government and organizations to strategy and even the path of our own lives.
+Then there's our resistance to change.
+Too much change in our lives is simply not comfortable.
+Another reason is our mistaken belief that the universe needs our help to organize things.
 And possibly, we're just not that good at organizing.
 Margaret Wheatley describes an alternative way of looking at organizations and change.

 "There is a simpler way to organize human endeavor.
 It requires a new way of being in the world.
 It requires being in the world without fear.
 Being in the world with play and creativity.
 Seeking after what's possible.
 Being willing to learn and to be surprised.
 This simpler way to organize human endeavor requires a belief that the world is inherently orderly.
 The world seeks organization.
 It does not need humans to organize it" (Wheatley, 1996, p.
 5).